Flammable-Duck/notifetch/README.md

 A notification based fetch script.

 ## Install
-put the `notifetch` script somewhere in your path and make it executable
+Put the `notifetch` script somewhere in your path and make it executable.
 ![screenshot](./screenshot.png)